Turbine components arrive for Harapaki wind farm in Hawke’s Bay

 Construction began on Meridian Energy’s $395 million Harapaki Wind Farm near the end of 2021.

-The site is located along the Napier-Taupō Road, between Te Haroto and Te Pōhue.
+The site is between Te Haroto and Te Pōhue on the Napier-Taupō Road.

 The construction was expected to take about three years when it began at the end of 2021.